 Italy's president warns against reckless changes to 2014 budget

-ROME, Oct 18 (Reuters) - Italian President Giorgio Napolitano warned political parties on Friday not to change the government's 2014 budget in ways that would threaten the country's public finance commitments to the European Union.
+ROME (Reuters) - Italian President Giorgio Napolitano warned political parties on Friday not to change the government's 2014 budget in ways that would threaten the country's public finance commitments to the European Union.

 "It's right to have more emphasis on growth, in Italy and in Europe, but not to imagine that there is no longer the problem of consolidating public finances," Napolitano said in a video link-up with an industrial conference in Naples.

-The budget, presented to the European Commission on Tuesday, has been met by a wall of criticism across the political spectrum by parties which have pledged to make major changes during the bill's passage through parliament.
+The budget, presented to the European Commission on Tuesday, has been met by a wave of criticism across the political spectrum by parties which have pledged to make major changes during the bill's passage through parliament.

 The ruling parties complain about various aspects of the bill but the one criticism they have in common is that a promised cut in payroll taxes is much too timid, saying that Letta lacked the political courage to take more decisive steps.

-Napolitano added that Italy had this year been allowed to leave the EU's blacklist of countries with fiscal deficits above 3 percent of output, and it was important that it remained clear of the group of deficit sinners.
+The 88-year-old said that Italy had this year been allowed to leave the EU's blacklist of countries with fiscal deficits above 3 percent of output, and it was important that it remained clear of the group of deficit sinners.